 - HPV: This is a sexually transmitted virus.
 More than 100 different types of HPV can occur, at least 13 of which may cause cervical cancer.

-- Having many sexual partners or becoming sexually active early: The transmission of cancer-causing HPV types nearly always occur as a result of sexual contact with an individual who has HPV.
+- Having many sexual partners or becoming sexually active early: The transmission of cancer-causing HPV types nearly always occurs as a result of sexual contact with an individual who has HPV.
 Women who have had many sexual partners generally have a higher risk of HPV infection.
 This increases their risk of developing cervical cancer.

 - Smoking: This increases the risk of cervical cancer, as well as other types.